Dallas Police Officer Kills Man In His Apartment, Says She Thought It Was Her Home

 A police officer in Dallas shot and killed a young man inside his own apartment on Thursday night, saying later that she mistakenly believed she had entered her own home.

-Dallas Police Chief U. Renee Hall says she plans to charge the officer with manslaughter, and has invited the Texas Rangers to investigate the shooting.
+Dallas Police Chief U. Renee Hall says she plans to charge the officer with manslaughter and has invited the Texas Rangers to investigate the shooting.

 The victim, Botham Shem Jean, was a 26-year-old black man.
 The unnamed police officer who killed him was a white woman, NPR's Wade Goodwyn reports.